-On the grounds of the Séminaire de Québec (the Québec Seminary), this excellent museum is purported to be Canada’s oldest.
-(The Musée...
+On the grounds of the Séminaire de Québec (Québec Seminary), this museum is purported to be Canada’s oldest.
+Permanent exhibits...

 Les Tours Voir Québec

-This group offers excellent tours on the history and architecture of Old Québec City.
+This group offers excellent tours on the history, architecture and food of Québec City.
 The popular two-hour ‘grand tour’ takes in the...

 Old Québec Tours

-This tour operator has a variety of tours from three-hour walking tours of the Old Port (adult/child $23/11) to 4½-hour tours out of...
+This tour operator offers a variety of tours: walking tours of the Old City, double-decker bus tours, or out-of-town excursions to...

 Le Pain Béni

-Another great gourmet outing can be had at this small, unpretentious dining room inside the Auberge Place d’Armes.
-Le Pain Béni serves...
+A great gourmet outing can be had at this small, unpretentious dining room inside the Auberge Place d’Armes .
+Le Pain Béni serves an...

 Basilique-Cathédrale Notre-Dame-de-Québec information

-This basilica got its start as a small church in 1647.
-In the ensuing years, the churches built here suffered everything from frequent fires to battle damage, especially during fighting between British and French armies in 1759.
-But no matter what, the church was rebuilt and repaired.
-Each replacement was bigger than the last until it reached the size you see today – a structure completed in 1925.
-The interior is appropriately grandiose, though most of the basilica’s treasures didn’t survive the 1922 fire that left behind only the walls and foundations.
-To have a look at the crypt, you’ll have to sign on to a guided tour.
-Everyone from governors of New France to archbishops and cardinals has been laid to rest there.
+Québec's Roman Catholic basilica got its start as a small church in 1647.
+Despite frequent fires and battle damage over the ensuing years, especially during fighting between British and French armies in 1759, the church was repeatedly repaired and rebuilt, ultimately becoming the much larger cathedral you see today, which was completed in 1925.
+The interior is appropriately grandiose, though most of its treasures didn’t survive the 1922 fire that left behind only the walls and foundations.

 Between mid-May and early September, guided tours allow you to visit the basilica's crypt; call ahead or check inside the church for schedules.
 Everyone from governors of New France to archbishops and cardinals have been laid to rest here.